UCSD-ECE16/ece16-wi2020-anwarhsu/doc/lab 5 report.md

 > A. I would change the btype = 'high'.
 Similar to high pass filter would be filting out the baseline drifting because it would remove the low frequncy signals.

 ### Challenge 2: What is the Frequency Content of the PPG
+We are trying to find what the frequency is in our data set from lab 4

 > ![Image of challenge_1](images5/Challenge_two_graph.jpg)